page title icon Topstep Futures Review – Rules, Pros, Cons & Promos (2023)

 Who should NOT sign up with Topstep?

-If futures trading is not your forte, you should find another prop firm that offers more tradable assets.
+If futures trading is not your forte, you should find a prop firm that offers direct access to the forex market.
 Other prop firms offer a lot more options, including stocks, crypto, and other assets.

 If you prefer one-time fees rather than making a monthly payment to your prop firm, you should also look elsewhere.
-The downside of the prop firms that only charge one-time fees is that almost all of them give you a very short window to meet your profit targets.
-Topstep allows you as much time as you need, but you’ll make a monthly payment until you’ve become a funded trader.
+Topstep allows you as much time as you need to pass their evaluation, but you’ll make a monthly payment until you’ve become a funded trader.
+If you do that within a few months, you’ve made a great deal.

 Since Topstep is based in the US, it legally cannot do business with citizens of countries that are being sanctioned by the US Department of the Treasury through their Office of Foreign Assets Control (OFAC).
 If you are a citizen of one of the countries on OFAC’s surprisingly long list, you’ll have to find a prop firm not based in the US.